· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 Lens of Sutton

-A general view of the access road to both the main passenger buildings and goods facilities which were sited on the down side
+A general view of the wide access road to both the main passenger buildings and goods facilities

 This close up shows the unusual and intricate porch added to the main passenger structure after originally built